WillEStokes/Needle_controller-mbed/README.md

 # Needle_controller-mbed

-Mbed K64F with Mikroe ADC 18 Click!
+Mbed FRDM K64F with Mikroe ADC 18 Click!

+Read multi-channel differential data using an mbed FRDM K64F board with a Mikroe ADC 18 Click board.

+This is a C++ driver for an mbed FRDM K64F device which handles all the sensor measurements in a bespoke needle insertion laboratory test system.
+However it can be adapted for other applications requiring the reading of multiple wide voltage-range (+/- 10 V) analogue input channels at fast data rates and/or reading multiple encoder values.

+The driver is designed to be slave to a host device which sends and receives commands via Ethernet TCP/IP.
+See `Needle_controller_tester.py` in the project root directory for an example of how to establish a connection and parse commands.

-## Description
+## Class Description

+This project consists of a parent `NeedleController` class which interfaces with an 18-bit Analog-to-Digital Converter (ADC) via the `ADC18` class and a Quadrature Encoder Interface (QEI) via the `QEI` class.

-Read multi-channel differential data using an mbed K64F board with a Mikroe ADC 18 Click board.
-An ADC18 library file is included which is adapted from the official Mikroe source code.
-The pins used to construct an instance of the ADC18 class correspond to the pins for position 1 of the Mikroe Arduino Uno Click Shield (MIKROE-1581).
-With the exception of the ready pin which is ported to a digital pin by a simple external circuit for greater determinism during falling edge detection.
-A library file is also included to simultaneously read encoder data with QEI.
+In the parent `NeedleController` class, the pins used to construct an instance of the `ADC18` class correspond to the pins for position 1 of the Mikroe Arduino Uno Click Shield.
+With the exception of the ready pin `rdy` which is ported to a digital pin by a simple external circuit, for greater determinism during falling edge detection.

+The `ADC18` class file is adapted from the [official Mikroe source code](https://libstock.mikroe.com/projects/view/4951/adc-18-click).

+A `QEI` class file is also included to simultaneously read encoder data with QEI [documented here](https://os.mbed.com/users/aberk/code/QEI/).

 ## Hardware Requirements

-- mbed K64F board
+- mbed FRDM K64F board
-- Mikroe Arduino Uno Click shield
+- Mikroe Arduino Uno Click Shield (MIKROE-1581)
-- Mikroe ADC 18 Click board
+- Mikroe ADC 18 Click board (MIKROE-5132)

 ## Installation